 The relationship between nominal and real interest is often expressed according to Fisher's equation (1896), (Diewert, 2003a, p.
 21).
-The nominal interest rate is designed $r_t$ , the real interest rate as r\ and the general inflation rate as $p_t$ .
+The nominal interest rate is denoted $r_t$ , the real interest rate $r^$ and the general inflation rate $p_t$ .
 The expression is:

-(2) $r_t = (1+r^)(1+p_t) - 1$
+(2) $$r_t = (1 + r^)(1 + p_t) - 1$$

-It means that the real interest rate, when not known, is the difference between the change in the nominal interest rate and the change in consumer inflation and the quality adjustment is expressed by calculating as follows:
+This means that the real interest rate, when not known, is the difference between the change in the nominal interest rate and the change in consumer inflation and the quality adjustment is expressed by calculating as follows:

-(3) $r^ = (1+r_t)/(1+p_t)-1$
+(3) $$r^ = \frac{(r_t+1)}{(1+p_t)} - 1$$

 There could be a problem in the case of short-term movements.
-There are indications that the Fisher effect is not very strong in the short term even if it is so in the longer run (Mishkin 1992).
+There is an indication that the Fisher effect is not very strong in the short term even if it is so in the longer run (Mishkin 1992).
 If this is right the use of this method should probably be extended to some kind of average over a longer period of time.

 When consumers buy real estate they finance it partly through their equity and partly with credit.
 The long-term real interest rate unites two leading factors in financing: the share which the buyer needs to finance by borrowing money and the required return on the buyer's equity.
 In the model for user cost, the share of each factor is based on information from the sales contracts used in price measurements the long-term real interest rate used in the simple user cost model shows the return on investment over the lifetime of the durable.
-In this way the real rate measures the capital gain.
-It can be lower or higher at periods than the rate of return used but it is approximated by the average long-term real interest rate.